Have you conducted a sustainability audit for your business?

 A sustainability audit is a tool that is used to compare your company’s practices with the best practices for sustainability.

 Like most tools, it can be designed in a way that is simple and easy to use or it can be complex and detailed.

-In each of these areas, three specific sustainability initiatives that represent best practices have been identified.
+In each of these areas, four specific sustainability initiatives that represent best practices have been identified.

 Now, you may ask:

-Why only three best practices for each area?
+Why only four best practices for each area?

 Well, it’s quite simple really: you’re busy.

 If you’re like most business professionals I work with (actually, all professionals I work with), your time is limited and you already have more on your plate than you can handle.